-The Leviathan was an extinct whale that used to live in what is now a desert area.
+The Leviathan was a whale, which is extinct, that used to live in what is today a desert area.
 This is in present-day Peru.
 As described above, the increasingly cold climate must have been disastrous for these large fish and eventually fatal to them.

 The Leviathan, a formidable opponent of the Megalodon.
 Why?
 The Leviathan was about the same weight and size as the Megalodon.
-In addition, this whale had huge teeth, fear not 30 centimetres long.
+In addition, this whale had huge teeth, scarily, as long as 30 centimetres.

 How powerful was the bite of a Megalodon?

 According to researchers and certain statistics, the Megalodon had the strongest bite force in the animal kingdom.
 Although the Megalodon is often compared to the white shark, the Megalodon was many times stronger.

 For example, the white shark only had a bite force of 4000 pounds per square inch (psi).
 Why do I say 'only had a bite force of'?
 It sounds like I'm dismissing it, but compared to the Megalodon, this bite force was nothing.
 The Megalodon had a bite force of 40,000 psi, isn't that insane?
 This bite force puts the Megalodon right at the top.